t-kaichi/hyperspoof/README.md

 - Python3
 - TensorFlow >= 2.4

-This code has been developed with Docker container generated from `nvcr.io/nvidia/tensorflow:21.03-tf2-py3`.
+This code has been developed with Docker container created from `nvcr.io/nvidia/tensorflow:21.03-tf2-py3`.
 See `requirements.txt` for additional dependencies and version requirements.
 ```
 pip install -r requirements.txt